-Former attorneys general: end time limits on rape charges
+Former attorneys general: End time limits on rape charges

-COLUMBUS, Ohio (AP) - Ohio Attorney General David Yost and five former attorneys general have joined a call to eliminate statutes of limitations on bringing rape charges in the state.
+COLUMBUS, Ohio (AP) - Ohio lawmakers should remove time limits for charging suspects with rape, Ohio Attorney General David Yost said Monday as he and former attorneys general joined a call to eliminate such statutes of limitations in the state.

-Yost, a Republican, says rape should be treated like murder, which has no limits on when charges can be brought.
-Current law would generally limit rape charges to six years after the crime.
+Gov. Mike DeWine made a similar request last month in light of the ongoing sex abuse scandal at Ohio State University.
+The late Richard Strauss, a former team doctor, is accused of abusing more than 170 male students for two decades from the late 1970s into the 1990s.

-Yost and the former attorneys general, including Republican Betty Montgomery and Democrat Nancy Rogers, asked lawmakers to make the change in a May 31 letter.
+Yost and other attorneys general said the Strauss scandal was one impetus for the push, as is the national #MeToo movement, and changes in society’s understanding of the impact of rape.

-They followed a similar request last month by Republican Gov. Mike DeWine, made in light of the scandal at Ohio State University involving a team doctor accused of abusing dozens of male students decades ago.
+Rape should be treated like murder, which has no limits on when charges can be brought, Yost and five former attorneys general said in a May 31 letter to House Speaker Larry Householder and Senate President Larry Obhof.

 Copyright © 2019 The Washington Times, LLC.